ChristianSchoener/deepire3.1/README.md

 - exporter.py: Exports checkpoint files to jit-scripted models used for the guidance of Vampire.
 Adjust the parameters in hyperparams.py to point to the desired checkpoint file and model file name.
 Execute by running python3 exporter.py.

 ## Testing
-Be aware that the execution of the scripts consume quite some RAM (close to 60 GB, if using 6 processes).
+Be aware that execution of the scripts consumes quite some RAM (close to 60 GB, if using 6 processes).
 - testing/testing.py Runs the comparison between original and modified code on the logs in testing_logs.txt.
 Execute: python3 testing.py.
 - testing/hyperparams.py: Contains the parameters for the testing.
 Setting Dropout to 0.0 ensures identical results.
 The compression threshold is set quite high such that all selected logs file be compressed into a single problem instance.
 - testing/testing_logs.txt: Contains the references to the log files in results/base_s4k, for which a comparison of the results between the original and the modified code shall be performed, and a computation speed comparison.